UT Tyler Department of Political Science

 POLS 2320: The Study of Law (Course will help prepare students for law school applications)

 POLS 4320: The Judicial System and Process

 CRIJ 3310: Ethical Issues in Criminal Justice

-CRIJ 4345: Evidence
+CRIJ 4345: Courtroom Testimony

 SPCM 4328: Corporate and Legal Advocacy

-Law school admission counselors will look not only at your LSAT scores, your GPA and the rigor of courses taken, they will also want to see participation in meaningful extra-curricular activities that enhance concepts of citizenship, leadership and service, as well as activities that build writing and speaking skills.
-As a pre-law student you will want to become involved in student government, athletics, the debate team, student newspaper, Model U.N. and Moot Court.
+Law school admission counselors will look not only at your LSAT scores, your GPA, and the rigor of your academic training, but they will also evaluate your participation in meaningful extracurricular activities that enhance concepts of citizenship, leadership and service, and activities that build writing and oral communication skills.
+As a pre-law student, you will want to become involved in such groups as student government, athletics, the debate team, student newspaper, Model UN, and Moot Court.

 However, grades and your LSAT score are much more important to your chances of admission than are extracurricular activities.
 Do not sacrifice your GPA, or LSAT preparation, in favor of these activities.

 Professor Eric Lopez: email@example.com

 Kaplan offers a student discount for those interested in taking Kaplan’s Live Online course.
 If you are interested, please contact Professor Eric Lopez for more information.
 For material on the Live Online course, please visit: Kaplan Live Online Software